tunjiaramide/wordpress-three-tier-deployment/README.md

-# Deploy and host a highly-available WordPress application using EC2, RDS, Route 53, Load balancer, ASG, NFS and VPC.
+# Deploy and host a highly-available WordPress application using EC2, RDS, Route 53, Load balancer, ASG, EFS and VPC.

 We will be hosting a highly available, elastic and self healing wordpress application on a three tier web application.